 The need for testing depends on what the doctor finds during the medical history and physical examination.

 If otherwise healthy people have findings that suggest a particular disorder, testing may be needed.
 Doctors select tests based on those findings.
 For example, if people have a headache and stiff neck, a spinal tap (lumbar puncture) is done to look for meningitis.
 If people have a cough and lung congestion, a chest x-ray is done to look for pneumonia.
+For certain respiratory diseases, such as COVID-19 or influenza, there are rapid molecular tests that can give results within minutes or a few hours.
+Some rapid tests can be done at home or in a doctor's office on a sample obtained with a cotton swab.
+Other rapid tests to identify a specific cause of an infection require a blood sample sent to a laboratory.

 People who are at increased risk of infection, people who appear seriously ill, and older people often need testing even when findings do not suggest a particular disorder.
-For such people, doctors often do the following:
+For such people, doctors may do the following:

 A complete blood count (including the number and proportion of different types of white blood cells)